alefbee/popcorn-archives/README.md

 A simple and powerful command-line tool to manage your personal movie watchlist, built with Python and Click.

-## Motivation
+## Why Popcorn Archives?

-I needed a proper database for the large movie collection in my personal archive.
-Managing everything in an Excel file was cumbersome and inefficient.

-So, I decided to build a tool — with the help of AI — that lets me easily manage my archive locally.
+As a movie enthusiast, I found myself with a large personal archive and a growing problem: managing it all in a spreadsheet was becoming slow and cumbersome.

-With this program, I can quickly search which movies I already own and which ones I don’t, along with other useful information, all available at my fingertips.
+I wanted a simple, fast, and powerful command-line tool to quickly search which movies I already own and which ones I don’t, with all the rich details available at my fingertips.
+I couldn't find exactly what I was looking for, so I decided to build it.

-That’s why I created **Popcorn Archives**, and I’m sharing it so others can benefit as well.
+This project is the result: a personal movie archive manager built for speed and simplicity.
+I'm sharing it in the hope that it helps other movie lovers too.

 ## In Action: A Typical Workflow